Blog Posts

 Data lifecycle management is a process of monitoring and improving the so-called “data flow” throughout its entire lifecycle, from initial data creation to its fall into obscurity and subsequent deletion.
 The average data lifecycle includes multiple separate phases, each with its own unique characteristics.

-Data archiving is one of these stages.
-It covers a very specific moment that indicates specific information not being relevant or necessary enough to warrant it being kept in the primary storage.
+Data archiving is one of these phases.
+It covers a very specific moment that indicates a situation when information is not relevant or necessary enough to warrant it being kept in the primary storage.
 Thus, the process of transferring that information to a dedicated long-term storage is initiated.

 That is precisely what data archiving is – information transfer to improve performance and convenience without losing access to the information in question.
 It is a much more specific term than data lifecycle, and the overall scope is the most significant difference between the two.